Ryagg/scifi_zone/TESTING.md

 -   Tickets can't be added to the shopping bag from the guest detail page.
 -   Images for guests are not displayed if an URL instead of a file is provided.
 -   Uploaded images don't match the size of the existing images due to the applied transformations before uploading the original images.
--   The input field to update the bag allows negative numbers even with an applied pattern, and negative numbers of any value remove the item from the bag.
+-   The input field to update the bag allows negative numbers, and negative numbers of any value remove the item from the bag.
 -   When logged in as an admin, the search bar input field causes overflow for some viewports.
--   For viewports greater than 320px the country select label on the checkout page is longer than the other input fields.
+-   For viewports greater than 320px, the country select label on the checkout page is longer than the other input fields.
 Media query only works for 320px.
 -   Hovering over the checkbox on the login page causes the text next to it to use the Bulma default for hover and become difficult to read due to poor contrast
--   The submit button on the password reset page uses border-radius 0 and doesn't match the other buttons throughout the page
+-   The submit button on the password reset page uses border-radius 0 and doesn't match the other buttons throughout the page.